limstepf/dip/docs/bmat_file-format.md

 width `x` height `x` bands `x` `b` | The samples (in BIP or BSQ) where `b` is the number of bytes per sample (e.g. 4 bytes for INT and FLOAT, 8 for DOUBLE)

-Reading and writing of BMAT (or `BufferedMatrix`) files is implemented in the `BufferedIO` utility class (also located in the `ch.unifr.diva.dip.api.imaging` package).
+Reading and writing of BMAT (or `BufferedMatrix`) files is implemented in the `BufferedIO` utility class (also located in the `ch.unifr.diva.dip.api.utils` package).
 Samples are stored either Band-Interleaved-by-Pixel (BIP), or Band-Sequential (BSQ), which affects both: the data buffer that backs the `BufferedMatrix`, as well as the way samples are written to/read from disk in the BMAT file format.

 Band-Interleaved-by-Pixel (BIP)